 Eugen has also published ten novels in Romanian (among them The Second Death, Black Powder, and Labyrinth.com) and numerous short stories.
 His writing encompasses fiction and non-fiction for adults and young adults.
 One of his novels was selected won best genre book by the Romanian Ministry of Culture and is currently being developed for the big screen.

 Since 2013 Eugen has dedicated his time completely to writing.
 He currently lives in Brussels.

-His first English-language book, The Book of Mirrors, will be published in January 2017 by Century in the UK and Emily Bestler Books in the US and has been sold in 38 territories.
+His first English-language book, The Book of Mirrors, was published in January 2017 by Century in the UK and Emily Bestler Books in the US and has been sold in 38 territories.

 +44 (0) 20 7344 1039

 THE BOOK OF MIRRORS